jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

 Arrange
 -------

+The single block of code that sets up the conditions for the test action.

 .. code-block:: python

         arrangement()

-* Single block of code.
+* Use a single block of code with no empty lines.

 * Do not use ``assert`` in the Arrange block.
-If you need to make an assertion about your arrangement, then this is a smell that your arrangement is too complicated and should be extracted to a fixture or setup function and tested in its own right.
+If you need to make an assertion about your arrangement, then this is a smell that your arrangement is too complicated and should be extracted to a fixture or setup function and tested in its own right [#fixture]_.

-* Only prepare non-deterministic results not available after action.
+* Only prepare non-deterministic results not available after action [#nd]_.

-* Should not require comments.
+* The arrange section should not require comments.
+If you have a large arrangement in your tests which is complex enough to require detailed comments then consider:

+  - Extracting the comments into a larger docstring [#doc]_.

+  - Extracting the arrangement code into a fixture and testing that the fixture is establishing the expected conditions as previously mentioned [#fixture]_.

 Act